huawei-noah/SMARTS/docs/sim/agent.rst

 ---------

 The :class:`~smarts.core.agent_interface.AgentInterface` regulates information flow between the agent and SMARTS environment.
-It specifies the

-+ observation from the environment to the agent.
++ It specifies the observation from the environment to the agent, by selecting the sensors to enable in the vehicle.
-+ action from the agent to the environment.
++ It specifies the action from the agent to the environment.
 Attribute :attr:`~smarts.core.agent_interface.AgentInterface.action` controls the action type used.
 There are multiple action types to choose from :class:`~smarts.core.controllers.ActionSpaceType`.

 Pre-configured interface
 ^^^^^^^^^^^^^^^^^^^^^^^^